Member Directory: M

 I originally studied printed textile design and after completing a P.G.C.E.
 I taught Art & Design for a number of years.
 Consequently I discovered glass and opened my studio, Discovery Glass in County Down in 1990.
 My work has developed from solely "tiffany" style glass to kiln-formed, fused and stained glass.My creations are very varied, from jewellery to windows and I specialise in commissioned pieces.
 I offer tuition to small groups of students.

 My original training was as a designer, and I've kept an interest in design whilst working in IT as my main career.
 The glass I produce is for my own interest, and experimental in trying to develop a technique with the paperweights that gives me some consistancy and ability to reproduce the form and textural qualities.
-I enjoy experimenting with colour and different materials in the paperweights.
+I enjoy experimenting with colour and different inclusions in the paperweights.